 - a participation medal at the end of the season

 At this time we cannot offer discounts for multiple children or for military personnel.
-The club provides what we believe is the best value in all of Middle Tennessee youth soccer by having the longest season (10 weeks), players get a full uniform of a (jersey, shorts, and socks), and registration and insurance with the Tennessee State Soccer Association.
-(When you factor in a couple of weeks of practice before games begin, it works out to less than $10 per player, per week.)
-The club has no paid staff (we are completely run by volunteers), and therefore all of the registration fees collected go towards the purchase of uniforms, field mowing and painting, equipment, upkeep, and other expenses incurred in running the league.
+The club provides what we believe is the best value in Middle Tennessee youth soccer by having the longest season (10 weeks), players receive a full uniform (jersey, shorts and socks) and registration and insurance with the Tennessee State Soccer Association.
+The club has no paid staff.
+We are completely run by volunteers.
+Therefore all of the registration fees collected go towards the purchase of uniforms, field mowing and painting, equipment, facilities upkeep and other expenses incurred in running the club.

 Yes, the Board of Directors provides for a limited number of scholarships each season for those who find themselves in financial difficulties.
 Applicants must complete the Scholarship Application Form and submit it with the required back-up documentation as proof of financial hardship.
 The Scholarship Application and accompanying back-up documentation must be received by the Board at least one week prior to the last day of Priority Registration (see above for Priority Registration deadline date).
 We are unable to accept any scholarship applications after the end of Priority Registration.
 The Board will verify the information on the Application and make a decision on the request.
 If approved, the applicant must agree to work at the fields (in areas such as concessions, field clean up, field mowing/maintenance, etc.) a specified number of hours.

 You will need to provide the following items for your player(s):

 - soccer cleats (NO toe cleats - such as what is found on baseball and football cleats and NO metal studs)

 - a soccer ball.
 Soccer ball size is based on the player's age group:

 U4-U9: size 3 ball